OMaraLab/MtrD_Protonation/README.md

 # MtrD_Protonation

-Supplementary data files for the paper "Coordination of substrate binding and protonation in the N. gonorrhoeae MtrD efflux pump conrols functionally rotating transport mechansim"
+Supplementary data files for the paper "Coordination of substrate binding and protonation in the N. gonorrhoeae MtrD efflux pump conrols functionally rotating transport mechanism"

 Files are separated based on the 1 Coarse-Grain and 5 United-Atom simulation systems listed in the paper.
 For each system- the molecule topologies, start and final .gro files for each simulation replicate, and the system .top file are included.